Amaggi Group

-The Amaggi Group (Grupo Amaggi) is a large Brazilian commodities company involved in the soybean industry.
-It is the largest private producer of soybeans in the world.
+The Amaggi Group (Grupo Amaggi) is a Brazilian commodities company.
+The company has annual sales of over US$9 billion.

-The company has annual sales of over $9 billion, and is a large domestically owned exporter that exports to destinations in both Europe and the United States.

-Amaggi was founded in 1977 by André Maggi of Italian origin as a seed producer.
+Amaggi was founded in 1977 by André Maggi, an Italian seed producer.
 In the 1980s, he acquired large tracts of land in Mato Grosso and went into soybean production.
-There he also had the city of Sapezal built.
-After his death in 2001, his son Blairo Maggi took over the company.
-It is headed by CEO Judiney Carvalho, since the end of 2017.
+He also built the city of Sapezal.
+After André Maggi's death in 2001, his son Blairo Maggi took over the company.
+Judiney Carvalho has been its CEO since late 2017.